bit101/grid/README.md

 	diamond(context, x, y, w, h, res) // draws a grid of diamonds.

 	celtic(context, x, y, w, h, res) // draws a square grid overlayed with a diamond grid. useful for drawing celtic knot patterns.

+Properties: These affect how the grid is drawn - line width, color, dot size.
+The major properties affect lines/dots drawn at the major resolution, minor affects the minor resolution, and third, the third resolution.

+	majorLineWidth
+	majorStrokeStyle
+	majorDotSize
+	majorFillStyle

+	minorLineWidth
+	minorStrokeStyle
+	minorDotSize
+	minorFillStyle

+	thirdLineWidth
+	thirdStrokeStyle